iot-onboarding/catalog/README.md

 An asymmetric key that is provided, at least initially, with a QR code.

- * What form of credential is returned?
+ * What form of credential is installed into the device?

 A key appropriate for DPP authentication (a new AKM).